Last Updated on April 26, 2022 by Rational thinking

 Nestle is probably the most famous Swiss company and one of the European stocks with the longest dividend track records.
-The company is a widely diversified conglomerate of consumer brands spanning across baby food, bottled water, prepared dishes, confectionary, cereals, pet care, soft drinks, and more.
+The company is a widely diversified conglomerate of consumer brands spanning baby food, bottled water, prepared dishes, confectionery, cereals, pet care, soft drinks, and more.
 Sales are close to 100 billion EUR a year.

 Additionally, Nestle has a stake of 23% in L’Oreal, the French cosmetic company, currently valued at 40 billion EUR.